-Rachel Nwokoro (@RachelShapes) identifies as a Cross-Displinary Storyteller.
 Born and bred in London, she is a young black woman of Nigerian heritage.
-Through an unfortunate mix of battles, trauma and discrimination she has discovered an appreciation of seemingly small things and enjoys finding beauty in dark spaces.
-She writes in a bid to understand things that she doesn’t, asks questions to find ways to be a better human, encourages awareness and conversation around important issues and most importantly… because she loves it.
+She has used her unfortunate life experiences to build an appreciation of the little things and has learnt how to find beauty in even the darkest spaces.
+She tells stories in a bid to understand things that she doesn’t, to find ways to be a better human, to encourage awareness and provoke thought around important issues and most importantly… because she loves it.

 She likes cuddles and pancakes so if you have either of the two then they will be happily received.

-Brainchild Festival 2017, The Last Word Festival 2017 - Roundhouse London, Shambala Festival 2016 & 2017; Sofar Sounds London + Alumni gigs, Spit & Polish (Lion & Unicorn Theatre); StoryFest (The Storytellers, 5 Cromwell Place); 2x Spoken Word Paris (Au Chat Noir, Parmentier); 2x Spoken Word London (Anti-Hate Night, Vogue Fabrics, Dalston); Ronnie Scott’s (Jazz vs Jukebox); The Courtyard Theatre; The Battersea Barge; Farrago Love SLAM!; Farrago Easter SLAM!; Farrago School’s Out SLAM!; Silence Found a Tongue; Forget What You Heard (About Spoken Word); The Royal Court Theatre; Heaux Noire (Night celebrating Women of Colour - Cafe Cairo); Poetry Cafe; Interview - Women’s Quarterly Hour; Interview - Lunar Poetry Podcast; Chocolate Poetry Club; Boomerang Club; Incite (Phoenix Theatre Artists Club); Stonewall Equality Walk (Brighton); Host & Headline Poet at International Women’s Day (Brighton Dome) and more.
+Former member of the prestigious Roundhouse Poetry Collective 2016/2017.
+Brainchild Festival 2017, The Last Word Festival 2017 - Roundhouse London, Shambala Festival 2016 & 2017; Sofar Sounds London (various), Spit & Polish (Lion & Unicorn Theatre); StoryFest (The Storytellers, 5 Cromwell Place); 2x Spoken Word Paris (Au Chat Noir, Parmentier); 2x Spoken Word London (Anti-Hate Night, Vogue Fabrics, Dalston); Ronnie Scott’s (Jazz vs Jukebox); The Courtyard Theatre; The Battersea Barge; Farrago Love SLAM!; Farrago Easter SLAM!; Farrago School’s Out SLAM!; Silence Found a Tongue; Forget What You Heard (About Spoken Word); The Royal Court Theatre; Heaux Noire (Night celebrating Women of Colour - Cafe Cairo); Poetry Cafe; Interview - Women’s Quarterly Hour; Interview - Lunar Poetry Podcast; Chocolate Poetry Club; Boomerang Club; Incite (Phoenix Theatre Artists Club); Stonewall Equality Walk (Brighton); Host & Headline Poet at International Women’s Day (Brighton Dome), Artist in Residence for Thames Festival Trust 2017 and more.

 Royal Court Theatre, Lela & Co Dir.
 Jude Christian; + Workshop Manager - Birmingham Opera Company, The Ice Break Dir.
 Graham Vick CBE; + Stage Manager - Lion & Unicorn Theatre, Hamlet Dir.
 Katherine Wootton